giorgiozoccatelli/Distributed-Architectures/README.md

-# Distributed architectures for big data processing and analytics
+### Credits
-This repo contains personal exercises for the course 01TUYSM at Politecnico di Torino
+This repo contains personal exercises relating the course *01TUYSM - Distributed architectures for big data processing and analytics* at Politecnico di Torino